freeradical13/freeradical13.github.io/index.md

 [Meiosis][] of one cell occurs through two rounds of cell division (meiosis I and [meiosis II][]) to create four haploid cells called [gametes][].
 Gametes combine into one cell called a [zygote][] through a process called [fertilization][] (or conception).
 In [Sexual Reproduction][], gemetes from two different organisms combine to create the zygote.
 When an organism contains both gamete and non-gamete cells, the gamete cells are part of the [germline][] whereas the non-gamete cells are called [somatic][] cells.

-In some organisms, a diploid organism called a [sporophyte][] creates both male and female haploid [spores][] (or zoospores) which divide mitotically into a multicellular haploid organism called a [gametophyte][].
+In some organisms, a diploid organism called a [sporophyte][] creates male and female haploid [spores][] (or zoospores) which divide mitotically into a multicellular haploid organism called a [gametophyte][].
 Male gametophytes release sperm and female gametophytes release eggs.
 These male and female gametes of the gametophyte fertilize to create a diploid zygote which forms the next sporophyte.
 This process is called [alternation of generations][] when both haploid and diploid stages are multicellular.

-In some organisms, the organism is usually in a haploid state and the only diploid is the unicellular zygote.
+In some organisms, the organism is usually in a haploid state and the only diploid state is the unicellular zygote.

 ###### Meiosis I